They call it “The Trip of a Lifetime.” You could be on it.

 Do I have to write an essay?

 You can answer the question in the form of an essay, video or presentation.
-Details can be found in the Youth Tour brochure.
+Details can be found in the Youth Tour flyer.
 Presentations can be anything from a PowerPoint presentation to a board game or just about anything else you can think of that doesn’t fall into the “essay” and “video” categories.

 How are winners chosen?

 A three-judge panel reviews all the projects and scores them based on how they met the project requirements, factual accuracy, clarity, technical soundness, independent research and creativity.
-The two three projects in each of Co-Mo’s three service districts are named finalists and invited to the Youth Tour finals on Nov.
-30, 2017, at the First Baptist Church in Tipton.
+The two or three projects in each of Co-Mo’s service districts are named finalists and invited to the Youth Tour finals on Nov.
+21, 2019, at the First Baptist Church in Tipton.
 There, the nine finalists will be interviewed by the judges, take a written test, present their project and compete in a game show.
-Scores from the project, test and game show will be added to the judges’ marks for poise/presentation skllls and professional maturity.
+Scores from the project, test and game show will be added to the judges’ marks for poise/presentation skills and professional maturity.
 The top point-earner in each district and the next highest scorer will be headed to Washington, D.C.
 The five runners-up will be eligible to attend the Cooperative Youth Conference and Leadership Experience in Jefferson City, Mo.

 Do you have any examples of projects that have won?